0xfalafel/blog/content/posts/AD_lab.md

 My setup uses `Vagrant 2.4.1`, and `VirtualBox 7.0.18` on a `Ubuntu 22.04` laptop.
 But again, we don't rely on any specific feature, so whatever should do.

 You can also use _VMware_ if you want, but in this tutorial we will use _VirtualBox_.
-We won't use _ansible_ in this tutorial to keep things easy to deploy.
+We won't use _ansible_ to keep things easy to deploy.

 ## Create a Windows Server